spheronFdn/documentations/docs/domain-and-https/centralized-domain/overview-custom-domain.md

 :::tip info

-Custom Domains allows user to access their site via one or more non-ArGo domain names.
+Custom Domains allows user to access their site via one or more non-Spheron domain names.
 By default, the site is always accessible via arweave gateway based on transaction id.

 :::